dontalton/cobbler/Readme.md

-Puppet module for managing Cobbler
+Puppet module for installing and managing Cobbler
 ==================================

-This fork supports Ubuntu Trusty LTS (and likely RHEL still).
+Supports Ubuntu Trusty LTS (and likely RHEL).
 It's also tested on Ubuntu Precise LTS, but will require slight changes to go back to Apache 2.2 directives.